-- A dump will be given if requested. - FREEMAIN of SDWA will be performed, if requested. - Registers will be updated with user-supplied values, if requested. - The RB queue will be purged up to the level of the retrying RB.
+- A dump will be given if requested. - FREEMAIN of SDWA is performed, if requested. - · Registers are updated with user-supplied values, if requested. - The RB queue is purged up to the level of the retrying RB.

 Outstanding WTORs are not purged prior to scheduling an ESTAE routine.